Keeping a Cat in a Small Apartment

 Lightweight Cat Litter

-If shopping for supplies means walking or carrying them on and off the bus or subway, you know about navigating the logistics of getting heavy items into your city apartment.
-And if you live in a walk-up and must carry groceries and cat litter up flights of stairs without an elevator, the weight of cat litter packages is definitely something to consider.
+If shopping for supplies means walking or carrying them on and off the bus or subway, you know the difficulty of getting heavy items into your city apartment.
+And if you live in a walk-up and must carry groceries or cat litter up flights of stairs without an elevator, the weight of cat litter packages is definitely something to consider.

 Ease of Clean Up and City Regulations for Animal Waste

 When you need to clean your litter box twice per day, as you will when you share a small apartment with your kitty, the ease of clean-up is a big deal.
-You’ll want to look for a clumping litter, otherwise you may find yourself having to dump the box, scrub, and change litter more frequently.
-A clumping cat litter turns urine into solid clumps and coats feces with odor-control litter for easier scooping.
+Look for a clumping cat litter, otherwise you may find yourself having to dump the box, scrub, and change litter more frequently.
+A clumping cat litter turns urine into solid clumps and coats feces with odor-control litter for easier scooping and reduced cat box smells.

 Scooping is a quick and simple chore if your cat litter is doing its job containing the urine and feces in solid clumps.
 Not all clumping cat litter is equal, however.
 Some litter’s clumps are loose and break apart when you try to scoop them.
 ARM & HAMMER™ Clump & Seal™ litters use patented technology to create dense, hard clumps that stay together and can be scooped whole.